The VeggieTales Show

-The VeggieTales Show (often marketed as simply VeggieTales) is an American Christian computer-animated television series created by Phil Vischer and Mike Nawrocki.
+The VeggieTales Show (often marketed as simply VeggieTales) is an American Christian animated television series created by Phil Vischer and Mike Nawrocki.
 The series served as a revival and sequel of the American Christian computer-animated franchise VeggieTales.
 It was produced through the partnerships of TBN, NBCUniversal, Big Idea Entertainment, and Trilogy Animation, and ran from October 22, 2019, to April 1, 2022.

 Vischer, Nawrocki, and Lisa Vischer reprised their respective roles as the voices of Bob the Tomato, Larry the Cucumber, and Junior Asparagus, with Kurt Heinecke returning to compose the show's music score.
-They are joined by the creative team led by show-runner Todd Waterman (who worked on such projects as the 1998 Disney film Mulan and Transformers: Prime).
-It was the last VeggieTales production to involve the Vischers, Nawrocki and Heinecke before their departure from the franchise in 2021, and the last VeggieTales production to feature Big Idea Entertainment as a corporate entity, before the company shut down production in 2021.
+They are joined by the creative team led by show-runner Todd Waterman.

+This was the first VeggieTales production to be entirely outsourced following DreamWorks Animation's closure of Big Idea's headquarters in 2017, and the last production to involve the Vischers, Nawrocki and Heinecke before their departure from the franchise in 2021.

 Premise

 The show focuses on the VeggieTales characters putting on Broadway-style shows in Mr. Nezzer's theater that retell Bible stories and parody mainstream Pop-culture.
 Each episode begins with a question in the form of a letter from a kid, and then Bob and Larry respond to that question by putting on a show.
 Bob the Tomato attempts to use the show to accomplish his dream of becoming the next Mister Rogers.
 According to Vischer, "the thing that drives Bob crazy is when Mister Rogers does Mister Rogers, everything goes perfectly.
-Nothing ever goes wrong on ‘Mister Rogers’ Neighborhood.’
-And Bob wants that for his show, but he can never achieve it.”
+Nothing ever goes wrong on Mister Rogers' Neighborhood.
+And Bob wants that for his show, but he can never achieve it."
 Each show never goes the way that Bob had initially planned, resulting in complete and total chaos.

 Phil Vischer says "It's really all about Bob and Larry wanting to put on a show for kids.
 They want to teach things to kids.
 Bob wants to help kids, Larry wants to help Bob."

 Most of these episodes act out stories and lessons from the Bible.
 Among the show's episodes are a nine-episode arc about the fruit of the Spirit, and stories focusing on LarryBoy and the League of Incredible Vegetables.
 According to Phil Vischer, the first season consists of 18 episodes in which he would write the first ten and Nawrocki would write the last eight.
-The series provided VeggieTales content through 2021.
+The series provided VeggieTales content through 2022.